LJHe006/Auto-UIT/README.md

   > **🔹 Note:**
   >
   > **All geographic information has been masked.
 All coordinate values are relative and do not represent any real-world locations.**
+  > The 3D bounding box of the inspection target and the ground truth trajectory of the UAV will be released upon the paper's acceptance.
 ---

 ###